Melittidae: Evolution

 Early molecular work suggested that the family Melittidae was sister to all other bees, and also that it was paraphyletic.
 Because of this finding, it was suggested that the three subfamilies of Melittidae should be elevated to family status.
 Neither study included many melittids, due to their rarity.
 Later studies suggested that the family could still be monophyletic and a 2013 investigation including a greater number of melittid bees further supports this.

 Recent research has shown that Melittids have a lower extinction rate compared to other hymenopterans, yet this family is considered species-poor.
 This is attributed to a significantly lower diversification rate as seen in other bee families.
-Danforth et al. suggests that this is because they are oligoleges.
-Whereas other bees express polylecty (diverse host-plant preferences) allowing them to increase their diversification rate compared to melittids.
+Danforth et al. suggests that this is because they are oligoleges, whereas other bees express polylecty (diverse host-plant preferences) allowing them to increase their diversification rate compared to melittids.

 Evidence of oil-collection behaviour has been present in melittids since the early Eocene.
 Amber from Oise, France provided the oldest record of Melittidae and the fourth oldest fossilized bee specimen.

 Characteristics

 Melittids are typically small to moderate-sized bees, which are well known for their specialist and oligolectic foraging habits.

 Melittids are strictly solitary and they nest in burrows that they dig in soil or sand.
-All females can reproduce and tend to emerge from the ground some days before the male.
+All females can reproduce and tend to emerge from the ground some days after the male.
 They generally mate on host-plants surrounding the area they have emerged.
 After mating, the gravid female creates a burrow where they bring pollen.
 On top of the pollen, one egg is laid.
 This is consumed by the larva over 10 days, after which the larva overwinters and pupates in the next year.

 Many melittids (such as Macropis) possess specialized morphology that allow them to collect floral oil.